 Another quick side note: Every one of the seven regions (like UEFA) all over the world have some version of this competition.
 In the North-and-Central-America region, it’s the CONCACAF (don’t ask) Champions League.
 In South America, it’s the Copa Libertadores.
 Africa also has a Champions League.
-And all the winners play each other in a thing called the Club World Cup, which no one cares about unless they win it.
+And all the winners play each other in a thing called the Club World Cup, which no one really cares about unless they are in it.

 So as this season winds down over the next few weeks, you may notice there are in fact three leagues going on, just within the Premier League:

 - Who is going to win?
 (Liverpool or Manchester City)

 - Who is going to get relegated?
 (Fulham and Huddersfield for sure, and probably Cardiff with them.)

 - Who is going to finish in the top four?
 (Along with Liverpool and City, two of Arsenal, Spurs, Man U and Tottenham.)

 In other words, some very big clubs in English soccer — two of those last four — are going to have themselves a bitterly disappointing season by not making it into the Champions League for next season.

 And now you know why some teams with no shot at winning the title will, over these next few weeks, play some incredibly important games.